codereveryday/Configs/README.md

 https://github.com/b4dtR1p/awesome/blob/master/.xinitrc
-this code right here allows you to go into tty and boot up awesome while in your current de or wm make sure to paste this code in your .xintrc
+this code right here allows you to go into tty and boot up awesome while in your current de or wm make sure to paste this code in your .xintrc or check tty.txt in the awesome folder

 vim cheat sheet :)